berserkware/waffleweb/docs/How-To-Guides/Static-Files.rst

 Changing the Static Directory .............................

-To change the directory in which static files are looked for in, you can create a file in your project directory called "settings.py".
+To change the directory in which static files are looked for in you can create a file in your project directory called "settings.py".
 Then in that file add a variable called "STATIC_DIR" with the path for Waffleweb to look for static files in.

 ``settings.py:``